tri-cods/html-css/sections/07-images.md

 For more information about using alt text, see what the [Social Security Administration](https://www.ssa.gov/accessibility/files/SSA_Alternative_Text_Guide.pdf) has to say.

-## What images can I use on my site?
+## What Images May I Use On My Site?

 If you're planning to use images that you did not take or make yourself, you'll need to use "public domain" or "open license" images.